-This chapter applies when another plan or insurance Policy provides benefits for some or all of the same expenses as we do through this Contract.
+This chapter applies when another Health Plan or insurance policy provides benefits for some or all of the same expenses as we do through this Contract.
 (For the purposes of this chapter, we'll call the other party a "payer.")